jankaifer/nixos/README.md

 ## Install on a new machine

-To install this config on a nfw machine, you can use [custom iso](./machines/jankaifer-iso/README.md).
+To install this config on a new machine, you can use [custom iso](./machines/jankaifer-iso/README.md).

 The following guide will install this config on exising nixos machine.